-- dividend payments and - the payment of the proceeds from the sale of common shares effected at a United States office of a broker, as long as the income associated with these payments is otherwise exempt from United States federal income tax, and:
+- · dividend payments and - the payment of the proceeds from the sale of common shares effected at a United States office of a broker, as long as the income associated with these payments is otherwise exempt from United States federal income tax, and:

-- the payor or broker does not have actual knowledge or reason to know that you are a United States person and you have furnished to the payor or broker: - -- a valid Internal Revenue Service Form W-8BEN or an acceptable substitute form upon which you certify, under penalties of perjury, that you are a non-United States person, or - -- other documentation upon which it may rely to treat the payments as made to a non-United States person in accordance with U.S. Treasury regulations, or - you otherwise establish an exemption.
+- the payor or broker does not have actual knowledge or reason to know that you are a United States person and you have furnished to the payor or broker: - a valid Internal Revenue Service Form W-8BEN or an acceptable substitute form upon which you certify, under penalties of perjury, that you are a non-United States person, or - other documentation upon which it may rely to treat the payments as made to a non-United States person in accordance with U.S. Treasury regulations, or - you otherwise establish an exemption.

 Payment of the proceeds from the sale of common shares effected at a foreign office of a broker generally will not be subject to information reporting or backup withholding.
-However, a sale of common shares that is effected at a foreign office of a broker will be subject to information reporting and backup withholding if:
+However, a sale of common shares or preferred shares that is effected at a foreign office of a broker will be subject to information reporting and backup withholding if:

-- the proceeds are transferred to an account maintained by you in the United States, - the payment of proceeds or the confirmation of the sale is mailed to you at a United States address, or - the sale has some other specified connection with the United States as provided in U.S. Treasury regulations, unless the broker does not have actual knowledge or reason to know that you are a United States person and the documentation requirements described above are met or you otherwise establish an exemption.
+the proceeds are transferred to an account maintained by you in the United States, unless the broker does not have actual knowledge or reason to know that you are a United States person and the documentation requirements described above are met or you otherwise establish an exemption.